South Dublin Libraries is proud to be a part of several national and local initiatives.

 Be a Summer Star – join the Reading Adventure at home and online!

-At the end of the summer, all completed cards are entered into a raffle at each South Dublin Library branch to win a prize of a Tablet.
+At the end of the summer, all completed cards are entered into a raffle at each South Dublin Library branch to win a prize.

-South Dublin Public Libraries is pleased to present a snapshot of programmes provided throughout the county in 2019.
-These programmes were made possible through government funding provided by Dormant Accounts Funds (DAF).
+South Dublin Public Libraries runs various programmes throughout the county.
+These programmes are made possible through government funding provided by Dormant Accounts Funds (DAF).